Membership and Account Agreement

 • ACH Payments.
 We receive data files every day from the Federal Reserve with Automated Clearing House (ACH) transactions.
 These include, for example, automatic bill payments you have authorized.
 ACH transactions for your account are posted at the end of the day in order of receipt.

 c.
 Understanding Your Account Balance.
 Your checking account has two kinds of balances: the actual balance and the available balance.
 Your actual balance reflects the full amount of all deposits to your account as well as payment transactions that have been posted to your account.
 It does not reflect checks you have written and are still outstanding or transactions that have been authorized but are still pending.
 Your available balance is the amount of money in your account that is available for you to use.
 Your available balance is your actual balance less: (1) holds placed on deposits; (2) holds on debit card or other transactions that have been authorized but are not yet posted; and (3) any other holds, such as holds related to pledges of account funds and minimum balance requirements or to comply with court orders.
-We use your available balance to determine whether there are sufficient funds in your account to pay items, including checks and drafts, as well as ACH, debit card and other electronic transactions.
+We use your available balance to determine whether there are sufficient available funds in your account to pay items, including checks and drafts, as well as ACH, debit card and other electronic transactions.
 Pending transactions and holds placed on your account may reduce your available balance and may cause your account to become overdrawn regardless of your actual balance.
+In such cases, subsequent posting of the pending transactions may further overdraw your account and be subject to additional fees.
 You should assume that any item which would overdraw your account based on your available balance may create an overdraft.
-You may check your available balance online at www.westmichigancu.com, at an ATM, by visiting a credit union branch or by calling us at 1-800-442-4576.
+You may check your available balance online at www.westmichigancu.com, by visiting a credit union branch or by calling us at 800-442-4576.
+For additional important information regarding how we process debit transactions and your liability for overdrafts, please refer to the CU*Advance Non-Return Program and Your Liability for Overdrafts Disclosure.

 Examples of available and actual balance: